-Cook spoke a bit about this role for Jobs in a Washington Post interview last year:
+Cook spoke a bit about this role for Jobs in a Washington Post interview in 2016:

 “When I first took the job as CEO, I actually thought that Steve would be here for a long time.
 Because he was going to be chairman, work a bit less after he came back up the health curve.
 So I went into it with one thought, and then weeks later — six weeks later, whatever … [he died].

 I know this sounds probably bizarre at this point, but I had convinced myself that he would bounce, because he always did.”

 In a statement on the day of Jobs’ resignation, Art Levinson, chairman of Genentech, said on behalf of Apple’s board:

 “Steve’s extraordinary vision and leadership saved Apple and guided it to its position as the world’s most innovative and valuable technology company.
 Steve has made countless contributions to Apple’s success, and he has attracted and inspired Apple’s immensely creative employees and world class executive team.

 In his new role … Steve will continue to serve Apple with his unique insights, creativity and inspiration.”

 iPhone 4s: One of Steve Jobs’ last major projects